 {{articleContent|safe}}

-Here are thearticleContentThis is the detailed content of the article, usually generated by a rich text editor.
-If the system confirms that these contents are strictly filtered and sanitized (for example, the editor itself in the AnQiCMS backend filters out illegal tags, or server-side cleaning is performed when the content is saved), then|safeIt is reasonable and can ensure that the format and style of the article are displayed correctly.
+HerearticleContentIt is the detailed content of the article, usually generated by a rich text editor.
+If the system confirms that the content has been strictly filtered and disinfected (for example, the AnQiCMS backend editor itself filters out illegal tags, or the server-side cleaning is performed when the content is saved), then it is used|safeIt is reasonable and can ensure that the format and style of the article are displayed correctly.

-However,|safeThe filter is a double-edged sword and must be used with caution.The 'safety' premise is that you fully trust the source of the content, or the content has been strictly sanitized on the server side before entering the template.
-A common misconception is to directly apply unprocessed user input content without any treatment|safeIf the content is not sanitized, malicious scripts can execute freely on the page, leading to XSS attacks.
+However,|safeThe filter is a double-edged sword, be cautious when using it.The "safety" premise is that you have full trust in the source of the content, or the content has been strictly sanitized on the server side before entering the template.
+A common misconception is to directly apply unprocessed user input content without any processing|safeIf the content is not sanitized, malicious scripts will run unchecked on the page, leading to XSS attacks.

 In summary:

-|safeunless you have explicit server-side disinfection measures. - When you are sure that the content comes from a trusted rich text editor, and that the editor or backend storage has already been filtered and cleaned with necessary HTML tag whitelist, you can consider using
+|safeunless you have explicit server-side disinfection measures. - When you are sure that the content comes from a trusted rich text editor, and that the editor or backend storage has performed the necessary HTML tag whitelist filtering and cleaning, you can consider using

 |safe.

-Specialized protective tools for different scenarios
+Protection tools specifically designed for different scenarios

 In addition to the default automatic escaping and|safeFilter, AnQiCMS also provides more refined tools to help you enhance the security of content output in different scenarios:

-escapeandautoescapeTags:escapeThe filter explicitly performs HTML escaping, which is the same as the default automatic escaping effect, but can be used to emphasize or inautoescape offblock to re-enable escaping.autoescapeThe tag allows you to temporarily enable or disable the automatic escaping feature within a certain block of the template.
-For example, if you have a block containing a large amount of HTML code snippets, but some variables need to be escaped, you can useautoescapePerform local control:{% autoescape off %} <!-- 这里的HTML标签会直接输出,不转义 --> {{ trusted_html_block|safe }} <!-- 但这个变量仍会被转义,因为它被明确要求转义 --> {{ potentially_malicious_input|escape }} {% endautoescape %}In most cases, relying on the default automatic escaping behavior is sufficient, only explicitly using it when there are special requirements
+escapeandautoescapeTags:escapeThe filter explicitly performs HTML escaping, which is the same as the default automatic escaping effect, but it can be used to emphasize orautoescape offre-enable escaping within a block.autoescapeThe tag allows you to temporarily turn off or on the automatic escaping feature in a certain block of the template.
+For example, if you have a block containing a large amount of HTML code snippets, but some variables need to be escaped, you can useautoescapePerform local control:{% autoescape off %} <!-- 这里的HTML标签会直接输出,不转义 --> {{ trusted_html_block|safe }} <!-- 但这个变量仍会被转义,因为它被明确要求转义 --> {{ potentially_malicious_input|escape }} {% endautoescape %}In most cases, relying on the default automatic escaping behavior is sufficient, only explicitly using it under special requirements.

-escapeorautoescape.escapejsFilter:When you need to embed user-generated content into JavaScript code, simply escaping HTML is not enough because JavaScript has its own special characters and context.escapejsThe filter will specifically escape special characters in JavaScript, converting them to Unicode encoding form (such as\u003CThus preventing malicious JavaScript code from being injected.
-A typical use case is assigning a user name to a JavaScript variable:<script> var userName = "{{ user.UserName|escapejs }}"; console.log(userName); </script>If not using
+escapeorautoescape.escapejsFilter:When you need to embed user-generated content into JavaScript code, HTML escaping is not enough because JavaScript has its own special characters and context.escapejsThe filter will specifically escape special characters in JavaScript, converting them into Unicode encoding (such as\u003C),thus preventing malicious JavaScript code from being injected.
+A typical use case is assigning a user name to a JavaScript variable:<script> var userName = "{{ user.UserName|escapejs }}"; console.log(userName); </script>If I do not use

-escapejs, a username enclosed in quotes may break JavaScript syntax, even inject malicious code.striptagsandremovetagsFilter:If you want your content to display only plain text without any HTML tags, thenstriptagsandremovetagsit will be very useful.striptagsThe content will remove all HTML tags (including comments), leaving only plain text.removetagsThen you can specify the specific HTML tags to be removed, for example{{ article.Content|removetags:"script,iframe" }}Can remove content withinscriptandiframeTag.These filters are very useful when it is necessary to strictly limit content format or extract pure text summaries; they provide a simple and effective way to eliminate most HTML-based XSS risks.
+escapejsA username containing quotes may break JavaScript syntax and even inject malicious code.striptagsandremovetagsFilter:If you want your content to display only plain text, without any HTML tags, thenstriptagsandremovetagsit will be very useful.striptagsIt will remove all HTML tags (including comments) and only retain plain text.removetagsThen you can specify the specific HTML tags to be removed, such as{{ article.Content|removetags:"script,iframe" }}Can remove content inscriptandiframeTags.
+These filters are very useful when it is necessary to strictly limit content format or extract plain text summaries, they provide a simple and effective way to eliminate most XSS risks based on HTML.

-By integrating these security features provided by AnQiCMS, we can form an effective security output strategy in our daily content operation:
+By integrating these security features provided by AnQiCMS, we can form an effective security output strategy in daily content operation:

-|safeFilter. - The backend editor is the first line of defense:The rich text editor of AnQiCMS should have an in-built HTML tag filtering function before content is saved.Ensure that the editor configuration is reasonable and only allows necessary safe HTML tags.
+|safefilter. - Backend editor is the first line of defense:The AnQiCMS rich text editor should already have an HTML tag filtering feature built-in before saving the content.Ensure that the editor configuration is reasonable, allowing only necessary safe HTML tags.

 - Context determines the escaping method:

-- Output variables inside HTML tags (e.g. `)}]
+- Output variables inside HTML tags (for example, `